wraith13/vscode-tips-and-tricks/README.md

 # [VS Code](https://code.visualstudio.com) Tips and Tricks

-This is a collection of helpful tips and tricks for VS Code that I've collected while using the product.
-Most of these are contained in the documentation and I've provided a link when applicable.
+This is a collection of helpful tips and tricks for VS Code.

 ## Ignore files / folders